 Inventories are valued at cost using the first-in/first-out (FIFO) method.
-Inventory in the general fund and governmental activities consist of expendable supplies held for consumption.
+Inventory in the general and food service funds are governmental activities and consist of expendable food and supplies held for consumption.
 The costs are recorded as expenditures under the purchase method.
 Prepaid items represent payments made by the District for which benefits extend beyond June 30.